- Martin Luther King Jr. Academy

 1.2.
 A Uses strategies to support learning and language acquisition

 I am highly effective at supporting my students’ language acquisition, which is their primary challenge, both expressive, receptive and pragmatic usage.
 My favorite expression in class is “use your words”; they have grown tremendously in using their words since the beginning of the school year.
-This expressive use of language includes manners, saying words and phrases such as “please” and “thank you” and “may I ?” which contribute to a respectful, safe environment in the classroom.
+This expressive use of language includes manners, saying words and phrases such as “please”, “thank you” and “may I ?”, which contribute to a respectful, safe environment in the classroom.
 I always physically go to their level, on my knees, which communicates to them my willingness to be fully present for them in their experience and to listen wholeheartedly.

 Since research indicates that learning can not be robust when students are too stressed and their nervous systems too challenged (Doidge), I make a point of having the classroom be as stress-free as possible for my children.